 Sous vide (French for "under vacuum") is precision cooking in temperature-controlled water baths.
 The technique produces consistent restaurant-quality results impossible with traditional cooking.
-In 2026, sous vide immersion circulators range from $80 to $400.
+In 2026, sous vide immersion circulators range from $80 to $400, with models from Anova, Breville, and Inkbird dominating the market.

 | Use Case | Best Pick | Price |